Fairways for Freedom® helps combat-injured veterans assimilate back into society through holistic initiatives and the game of golf

 Fairways for Freedom Continues its Nationwide Program: “Play 18 for 22” for Veteran Suicide Awareness

 Fairways for Freedom once again is conducting its ambitious program to increase awareness of the veteran suicide epidemic and work toward ending it once and for all.
 The program is called “Play 18 for 22” and focuses attention on the fact that tragically 22 U.S. service men and women take their own lives every day.
 FFF’s contention is that this statistic is simply not acceptable, and we intend to do something about it.

 The “Play 18 for 22” program is the brainchild of Lt.
 Col. (Ret) Carolyn Fota, a combat-injured veteran who participated in our first trip to Ireland.
 When she finished her round at Old Head Golf Club in driving rain and wind, accompanied by FFF co-Founder Dr. Patricia Donnelly and the lone caddie who stuck out the round, Fota dropped to the 18th green and performed 20 push-ups, plus one (for the one who is never forgotten).
 FFF volunteers John Sanabia, Tim Young and Jason Miller (all combat-injured veterans) are continuing to spearhead the campaign for FFF.

-Two Trips for 2020 now set for 2021 — The historic
+Two Trips for 2021 completed in 2022 — The historic

 British Open courses of Southeast England